Instant coffee is often ridiculed among hardcore coffee snobs. While it’s not amazing, it’s still better than its reputation.

 The roast is medium-dark but not too dark.

 The aftertaste is pretty clean and mellow.
 It has some of those licorice notes, but besides that, there’s not a whole lot going on.
 While this might sound like a criticism, I mean it in a positive way.
-Many instant coffees have an undesirable grain/corn aftertaste, but you don’t find that here.
+Many instants have an undesirable grain/corn aftertaste, but you don’t find that here.

 The flavor profile is middle of the road but in a good way.
 I can see many people enjoying this cup.